yojoots/libbitcoin-system-wiki/Altcoin-Version-Mappings.md

 Most encoding commands supporting **--version** are not restricted as to which columns to use since these commands can be used to develop WIF private keys, associated coin single and multisig addresses, single signature stealth addresses, and possibly multisig stealth addresses.
 The following bitcoin explorer "encoding commands" provide version support:

 * **[address-embed](https://github.com/libbitcoin/libbitcoin-explorer/wiki/bx-address-embed)** ( no rules(s) yet for which version column(s) to apply )
-* **[address-encode](https://github.com/libbitcoin/libbitcoin-explorer/wiki/bx-address-encode)** ( use version/p2pkh column for single signature addresses, version/p2sh column for creating multisig addresses, single signature stealth addresses???, multisig stealth addresses??? )
+* **[address-encode](https://github.com/libbitcoin/libbitcoin-explorer/wiki/bx-address-encode)** ( use version_p2pkh column for single signature addresses, version_p2sh column for creating multisig addresses, single signature stealth addresses???, multisig stealth addresses??? )
-* **[base58check-encode](https://github.com/libbitcoin/libbitcoin-explorer/wiki/bx-base58check-encode)** ( use version/WIF column for private keys, version/p2pkh column for single signature addresses )
+* **[base58check-encode](https://github.com/libbitcoin/libbitcoin-explorer/wiki/bx-base58check-encode)** ( use version_WIF column for private keys, version_p2pkh column for single signature addresses )
-* **[wrap-encode](https://github.com/libbitcoin/libbitcoin-explorer/wiki/bx-wrap-encode)** ( use version/WIF column for private keys, version/p2pkh column for single signature addresses, version/p2sh column for multisig addresses )
+* **[wrap-encode](https://github.com/libbitcoin/libbitcoin-explorer/wiki/bx-wrap-encode)** ( use version_WIF column for private keys, version_p2pkh column for single signature addresses, version_p2sh column for multisig addresses )

 The following bitcoin-explorer encoding command **should not** be extended to accommodate a **--version (-v)** value:

-* **[script-encode](https://github.com/libbitcoin/libbitcoin-explorer/wiki/bx-script-encode)** ( For a basis to establish a rationale, see **Example 7C** below.)
+* **[script-encode](https://github.com/libbitcoin/libbitcoin-explorer/wiki/bx-script-encode)** ( For a basis to establish a rationale, see Example 7C [Is equivalent to](https://github.com/libbitcoin/libbitcoin/wiki/Altcoin-Version-Mappings#is-equivalent-to) below.)

 **4) Combined BIP 32 and 44 Compliant CLI Example Set:** *Apply m/44’/5’/0’/0/0 example to create a compressed Dash private key.*